 Can you paint a hot radiator?

-It is not recommended.
-On a hot surface the paint dries too fast, goes on unevenly, and the smell is much stronger.
-It is best to paint outside the heating season.
+Better not.
+On a hot surface the paint dries too quickly, goes on unevenly, and the smell is far stronger.
+The best time to paint is outside the heating season.

 What paint is suitable for radiators?

 Heat-resistant alkyd or acrylic enamel (rated to +120°C).
-Standard paint will yellow and crack.
+Regular paint will turn yellow and crack.

 Does the radiator need to be removed for painting?

-Usually not.
-The technician paints it in place, including the back and the gaps between sections.
-Removal is only needed if the radiator is heavily corroded on all sides.
+In most cases, no. The technician paints it where it is, including the back and the gaps between sections.
+Removal is only necessary if the radiator is badly corroded on all sides.

 How long does radiator paint take to dry?